 a) if massive restrictions are imposed on international and national travel through an official order by the relevant government institutions, which actually includes border closures or classifications as risk regions and thus goes beyond a simple travel warning; or

-b) if the client shows Corona symptoms and can prove this by means of a medical certificate.
+b) if the client shows Corona symptoms and can prove this by means of a medical certificate; or

-Should the restrictions mentioned above under a) and b) occur during the stay at the hotel and should the client therefore wish to shorten his stay, he can cancel the remaining nights free of charge.
-This again excludes the dates of the aforementioned high season.
-On the dates of the high season, the client will pay the full amount of the remaining stay.
+c) should the restrictions mentioned under a) and b) occur during the stay at the hotel and should the client therefore wish to shorten his stay, he can cancel the remaining nights free of charge.

 Article 6 – Responsibilities

 6.1 The hotel operator’s responsibilities

 The hotel operator refuses to accept any liability for theft or damage to property brought in by clients, event participants or third parties.
 Insurance of exhibits and other items brought in by clients, event participants or third parties is the client’s responsibility.

 The hotel operator is liable only for deliberate or grossly negligent contractual or non-contractual damage, and only for direct damage.
 Any further liability (particularly for minor or medium negligence or for indirect damage such as, in particular, loss of profit) shall be ruled out.

 The client is solely responsible for any and all destruction, damage or harm caused by either the client or a person under the client’s responsibility, and must consequently reimburse the repair and replacement costs.
 The client is obliged to keep peace and order.
 They shall undertake to indemnify the hotel operator in full against all claims under civil or public law that are made against the hotel operator by authorities or third parties (including event participants, guests or the client’s employees and contractors) as a result of their event, or else pay for any corresponding losses in their entirety.